 - Object avoidance sonar only capable of detecting objects from 5ft away, the drone doesn’t have enough time to stop before a potential collision

 So there you have it.
-These are the best drones in 2017, whether you are a beginner or a professional pilot.
+These are the best drones for 2018, whether you are a beginner or a professional pilot.
 What drone do you think you will buy and why?
 Let me know in the comments below.